A Look at Traditional Childhood Games

 Hip Hip for Hopscotch

 The least you need for Hopscotch is a stone and a patch of dusty ground, or a stone, a piece of chalk, and a quiet sidewalk.
-Good weather is also recommended, although if parties are rained out, many players are happy to entertain themselves at a CAD Casino and other gaming websites.
+Good weather is also recommended, although if parties are rained out, many players are happy to entertain themselves at other gaming websites.

 There is no set way to draw the course made up of single and double squares, so players can make it as easy or as difficult as they like.
 It is a game in which balance and timing is everything.